 GASB Statement No. 90, Majority Equity Interests, ("GASB 90") is effective for reporting periods beginning after December 15, 2019.
 GASB 90 clarifies the accounting and financial reporting requirements for a state or local government's majority equity interest in an organization that remains legally separate after acquisition.
-The Authority has not completed the process of evaluating GASB 90, but does not expect it to have an impact on the Authority's financial statements.
+The adoption of GASB 90 did not have an impact on the Authority's financial statements.

 GASB Statement No. 91, Conduit Debt Obligations, ("GASB 91") is effective for reporting periods beginning after December 15, 2021.
 The primary objective of GASB 91 is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures.
-The Authority has not completed the process of evaluating GASB 91, but does not expect it to have an impact on the Authority's financial statements.